Business blogging: Is your company publishing one regularly – or not yet?

 Check the quick business blogging checklist below to help organize what you will be doing.

-This web traffic thing will grow over time.
+Inbound marketing traffic grows over time.
 Be relentlessly consistent – in publishing and sharing it.

 Business blogs can establish you as an expert in your niche